 Discuss the guest list early on

-Show your support and generosity by reserving judgment if the couple makes a less-than-ideal choice.
-"Saying, 'It's OK; snafus happen,' or 'Don't worry, sweetheart, we'll find a solution,' would be much more loving and constructive than an 'I told you so,'" Kumar says.
-"Be gracious and willing to make compromises."
-Ultimately, the big day belongs the happy couple.
+Show your support and generosity by reserving judgment if the couple makes a choice you don’t agree with—especially if said choice ends up backfiring, Kumar adds.
+"Saying, 'It's OK; snafus happen,' or 'Don't worry, sweetheart, we'll find a solution,' would be much more loving and constructive than an 'I told you so,'" he says.

 If there is a detail that really matters to you, express your opinion then, Kumar says.
 But choose your battles wisely since you can’t expect to choose—or even have a say in—every single aspect of your child’s wedding.

 It's easy to get emotional, and even heated, in the throes of wedding planning—especially when your money is funding the event.
 But ultimately, the big day belongs to the happy couple no matter who is paying, Kumar says.